The video above was captured by the victim's GoPro camera during the accident.

 Davis Law Group has filed a lawsuit in King County Superior Court (18-2-26466-9 SEA) against Stevens Pass Mountain Report on behalf of a man who was seriously injured when the resort failed to properly mark a hazard.
+See photos or read the court filing.

 The thin rope was impossible for skiers to see under low-light, night skiing conditions.
 There were no warning signs or markers placed around the rope to warn skiers of the hazard.
 Stevens Pass failed to properly mark the roped path; failed to adequately light the rope and path; and failed to warn skiers of the rope strung across the path.
 See photos at the bottom of this page.